-- Connect the female end of the serial (RS-232) cable to the serial port on the back of your PC. - Connect the male end of the cable to the serial touchscreen connector on your touchmonitor. - Secure the cable to your touchmonitor and PC by turning the screws on the connector. - Route the cable through the cable management clip.
+- Connect the female end of the serial (RS-232) cable to the serial port on the back of your PC, or connect the USB touchscreen cable to the USB touchscreen connector on the back of your touchmonitor. - Connect the male end of the cable to the serial touchscreen connector on your touchmonitor, or connect the other end of the USB touchscreen cable to your PC. - Secure the cable to your touchmonitor and PC by turning the screws on the connector. - Route the cable through the cable management clip.